The Original Ultimate Runner Competition

 Olympian and famous running author Jeff Galloway competed in the Ultimate Runner event once and said, "I haven't had this much fun since Viet Nam."

-John Craig was a thirteen-time member of Canada's national team who won the national title six times and was the Canadian record holder in his day.
-He made Canada's Olympic 1500 meter team in 1980 when Canada and others boycotted the games in Moscow.
-Craig said that the original Ultimate Runner was a great experience, but he would never do it again because it was too hard on him.
+John Craig was a thirteen-time member of Canada's national team, winning the national title six times and holding the Canadian record in his day.
+He made Canada's Olympic 1500-meter team in 1980, when Canada and other countries boycotted the games in Moscow.
+Craig said that the original Ultimate Runner was a great experience, but he would never do it again because it was too physically demanding for him.
 These are strong words coming from someone with such an impressive athletic background.

 The race turned out to be a battle of will from the very first step.
-National record holders in the ultra-marathon events, road racing champions, elite marathon runners, and Olympic athletes at 1500 and 5000 meters competed for The Ultimate Runner's title at its peak in popularity.
+National record holders in ultra-marathon events, road racing champions, elite marathon runners, and Olympic athletes in the 1500 and 5000 meters competed for The Ultimate Runner's title at its peak in popularity.
 I was not on anyone's radar to win this event.

-By the end of the competition, I was crowned "The Ultimate Runner," setting the event's record.
+By the end of the competition, I was crowned "The Ultimate Runner," setting a new record for the event.
 I finished ahead of several national and world-class runners I had never beaten.
 I was blessed to end up number one on the all-time Ultimate Runner point total list, ahead of 1500-meter and 5000-meter Olympians, marathon champions, and ultra-marathon national record holders.

 Winning the Ultimate Runner Competition took every ounce of mental, physical, and spiritual strength that I could find deep down inside that day.
 That afternoon, the meet officials had to lift me onto the stage at the awards ceremony to receive my first-place award because my legs were like jelly.